If you've ever felt the frustration of managing multiple online accounts, whether…

 Aside from that, Shopify’s self-help knowledge base offers a wealth of thorough resources.
 You’d probably get answers without even contacting Shopify’s customer support desk.

 With an increasingly active community forum, you get to engage with like-minded entrepreneurs, web developers, and Shopify users.
-Also, the forum community is an excellent resource in addressing some of your questions.
+Also, the forum community is an excellent resource for addressing some of your questions.

 Square